Decipher the Buzzwords on Food Labels

 What are your thoughts on GMO labeling?

-On July 14, 2016, the U.S. House of Representatives passed a bill that will direct the U.S. Department of Agriculture to create a labeling standard that allows food producers to choose how they want to disclose the presence of genetically modified ingredients.
-Under this legislation, food companies will be required to disclose which products have genetically modified ingredients and they will have a range of options of how they will make that disclosure.
+A law was passed by Congress last year that will require food companies to disclose which products have genetically modified ingredients and they will have a range of options of how they will make that disclosure.
 This includes text on a food product label, a QR code, or directing consumers to a phone number or website with more information.

 What about all the buzzwords and marketing terms that are being discussed in the media and on labels?
 How do you decipher what is true or not?

-We’ve broken down some of the buzzwords you’ll find on labels and in food marketing.
-Use this guide to help make informed food choices that are best for you.
+We’ve broken down some of the buzzwords you’ll find on labels and in food marketing:

 Non-GMO on the label means that the food does not contain any ingredients that have been genetically modified.
 The World Health Organization (WHO) defines genetically modified organisms (GMOs) as “organisms (i.e. plants, animals or microorganisms) in which the genetic material (DNA) has been altered in a way that does not occur naturally by mating and/or natural recombination.”
 It allows selected individual genes to be transferred from one organism into another and/or altered by switching off a particular gene.
 The American Medical Association (AMA), World Health Organization (WHO), Food and Agriculture Organization (FAO), National Academy of Sciences (NAS) and numerous other scientific and medical organizations have all made statements indicating that no clear impacts on human health have been reported or confirmed in professional journals.
 Bottom line: GMOs are safe.